AARP Hearing Center

 As older adults on fixed incomes contend with a nationwide housing shortage, many are finding it difficult to afford and maintain homes that also meet their needs as they age.

-Outdated zoning laws, high prices and red tape limit the availability of diverse housing options, like duplexes and multifamily housing, that can be constructed to support older adults who want less space to maintain and cheaper prices.
+Outdated laws, high prices and red tape limit the availability of diverse housing options, like duplexes and multifamily housing, that can be constructed to support older adults who want less space to maintain and cheaper prices.

-And recently, there’s been a breakthrough.
+And recently, there’s been progress.

 Join Our Fight to Protect Older Americans